dp22acn/Data_Science_Project/README.md

 Data Extraction:

 In the manual approach, Python is used to organize and structure the information manually extracted from the book.
-Although the data extraction is done by reading the book, Python helps automate some of the processes, such as identifying key words, cleaning text, and storing the extracted data in a format suitable for graph construction.
+Although the data extraction is done by reading the book, Python helps automate some of the processes, such as identifying keywords, cleaning text, and storing the extracted data in a format suitable for graph construction.
-In the automated approach, Python is used to apply an NER (Named Entity Recognition) model, which automatically extracts entities (e.g., characters, places, events) and relationships (e.g., interactions, actions) from the raw text of the book.
+In the automated approach, Python is used to apply a NER (Named Entity Recognition) model, which automatically extracts entities (e.g., characters, places, events) and relationships (e.g., interactions, actions) from the raw text of the book.
 Graph Construction:

 After extracting the necessary data, Python libraries such as NetworkX are used to construct the network from the extracted entities.
 The relationships between entities are modeled as edges, and the entities themselves are represented as nodes in the graph.